StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 		- For Windows, this will likely require editing your Environmental Variables "PATH" to include the path to the lynx.exe file.

+# Installation
+After installing the external dependencies above, you'll need to install some required Python packages.

+The required packages are listed in the "./requirements.txt" file.
+They can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`.
+You should now be able to use TOMES Tool from the command line.

+If you also want to install TOMES Tool as a Python package, do: `pip3 install . -r requirements.txt`.

+Running `pip3 uninstall tomes_tool` will uninstall the TOMES Tool package.

 # Unit Tests
 While not true unit tests that test each function or method of a given module or class, basic unit tests help with testing overall module workflows.